acdh-oeaw/apis-core-rdf/docs/source/ontology.md

 ```

 You can define the class methods `name` and
-`reverse_name` to provide human readable strings for your
+`reverse_name` to provide human-readable strings for your
 relation model.
 They default to the `verbose_name`
 (`name`) and the `verbose_name` with the string
 ` reverse` appended (`reverse_name`).